zephyrproject-rtos/zephyr/samples/display/lvgl/README.rst

 ********

 This sample application displays "Hello World" in the center of the screen and a counter at the bottom which increments every second.
+If an input driver is supported, such as the touch panel controller on mimxrt10{50,60,64}_evk boards, "Hello World" is enclosed in a button that changes to the toggled state when touched.

 Requirements
 ************